causiq/logary/README.md

  1. Copy the code from Logary's Target_Noop.fs, which contains the basic structure.
     There are more docs in this file.

+### Want your SaaS-logging service as a Target?

+Absolutely!
+You have two options;

+ 1. Send a PR with your target that is of equivalent quality as the rest of the code-base, including documentation, code-doc, the C# builder API and a sample in this file.
+Then keep that code up-to-date when Logary evolves and your SaaS service changes its APIs.
+ 1. Ask [me to](mailto:henrik@haf.se) write a target for you; for a small initial fee and then a monthly maintenance fee you'll have it!
+This is by far the easiest option and ensures that your Target is stable and easy to use for your customers.
+I'll even write some Markdown/HTML-formatted docs for your site about how to use Logary with your target.

 ### Notes

  - To balance the app.config files, try `mono tools/paket.exe install